Dealer locator

 Waterproofing leather shoes Step 1: Clean smooth leather shoes with bust

-1. Remove any dirt: Remove any remaining dirt with a shoe brush or a damp cloth.
+1. Remove any dirt: Carefully remove surface dirt with a scrubbing brush or a slightly damp cloth.
+This allows the impregnating agent to be absorbed evenly and take full effect.

 Waterproofing leather shoes Step 2: Treat smooth leather shoes with shoe polish